 Coconut oil is made up of a mixture of saturated, monounsaturated and polyunsaturated fats.
 The oil contains close to 12 g of saturated fat per tablespoon.
 This makes up nearly 60 percent of your daily recommended saturated fat intake.
 The American Heart Association states that intake of foods high in saturated fats should be limited.
 Saturated fat intake can raise cholesterol levels, leading to an increased risk of heart disease.
 While it is high in saturated fat, coconut oil also contains heart-healthy polyunsaturated and monounsaturated fats that are important for brain function and overall growth and development.

 Based on data collected by the United States Department of Agriculture, 1 tbsp. of coconut oil provides 117 calories, 13.6 g fat, 0 g carbohydrates and 0 g protein.
 While the oil is liquid at room temperature, because it is high in saturated fats, coconut oil is nutritionally considered to be a solid fat.
+Coconut melting point is around 80 degrees Fahrenheit.
 Typically, oils contain a greater amount of monounsaturated and polyunsaturated fats.
 Coconut oil contains over 10 times more saturated than unsaturated fat.

 Coconut oil contains 11.7 g saturated fat.
 The saturated fat in coconut oil is made up of seven different types of fatty acids, including caproic, caprylic, capric, lauric, myristic, palmitic, and stearic acid.
 Of the seven types of acid, lauric acid is the most predominant.
 Coconut oil contains about 6 g of lauric acid, a type of medium-chain fatty acid.
 Eating foods high in medium-chain fats can cause an increase in low-density lipoprotein, or LDL, cholesterol levels.

 Monounsaturated Fat Content